ext/pull-request-bundle-analyzer/README.md

 Type: `string`
 Required: yes

-Path to the bundle configuration.
+Path to the artifact configuration.

 #### `output-file`

 Type: `string`
 Required: no
-Default: `temp/bundle-size.json`
+Default: `temp/artifact-size.json`

 Path to the output file to be produced by the analyzer.
 Can optionally specify the format as a prefix `format:filename`, where `format` is `json`, `markdown`, or `text`.